AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 To visualize an event, add a task with zero duration, or **milestone**.
 See the [Tasks (Actual)](#tasks_\(actual\)) and [Elements: Milestones](Elements#milestones) sections to learn more.

-There is also and alternative way to show events: you can add **markers**.
-A marker can be shown on a task or anywhere on the timeline, depending on the date you specify.
+If you need to create multiple milestones in one row, use an alternative way to visualize events – add **markers**.
+Multiple markers can be shown in one row – on a task or anywhere on the timeline depending on the dates you specify.
 For more information, see [Elements: Markers](Elements#markers).

 ## (?)
 Other Settings